 Once a diagnosis is confirmed, an individualized treatment is developed.
 "Treatment for MS has improved tremendously over the last 20 years," says Dr. McLaughlin.
 "Before the 1990s, we had no drugs for MS patients.
 The introduction of disease-modifying therapies in the early 1990s changed the way we treat MS patients.
 There are now 12 FDA-approved therapies available."

 New treatment therapies combined with aggressive management of symptoms which includes a combination of oral medications, physical therapy and subspecialty care continues to improve the outlook for individuals with MS. "Most patients can now go on to live fairly normal lives," says Dr. Zabad.

 The future for MS holds promise.
 "There's still so much we don't know about MS, but we are learning a lot very quickly," says Dr. McLaughlin.
 "It is the most actively studied field in neurology and it is seeing some of the most advancements."
-The Nebraska Medical Center is part of that research and participates in clinical trials to give patients the opportunity to be a part of new advancements and breakthrough therapies.
+Nebraska Medicine is part of that research and participates in clinical trials to give patients the opportunity to be a part of new advancements and breakthrough therapies.

 To learn more about the clinic or to speak to a member of the Multiple Sclerosis team, call 877-647-7497 or go to nebraskamed.com/neuro/multiple-sclerosis-clinic.